Florida Plumbing License: How to Get Certified as a Plumber in FL

 If you’re interested in a registered contractor license, you’ll need to receive a competency card from your local city or county before applying.
 Check with your local jurisdiction on the requirements for receiving a competency card.

-How do you get a Florida plumbing license?
+How to get a plumbing license in Florida

 In order to receive your Florida plumbing contractor license, you’ll need to complete a training and testing process.
 The process is somewhat different depending on the classification you’re applying for.